 - Deconstructed Character Archetype: Of the Femme Fatale character archetype.
 Josephine is supernaturally cursed to remain young, beautiful, and alluring, and is something of a Living Aphrodisiac.
 She actually hates the fact that men keep falling hopelessly in love with her to the point of self-destruction, since it means she can never have a fulfilling relationship.

 - Dirty Cop: The first arc partially centres around a couple of corrupt cops who've gotten into something way outside of the norm.
 Walter Booker, at least, is a more nuanced portrayal of the trope than we usually see, and he started out with good intentions.
+The third arc involves a cop who moonlights as a Serial Killer, after being warped by a chance encounter with Josephine when he was a child.

 - Eldritch Abomination: Whatever elder god it is that the cult serves.